In a nutshell

 - In a secured loan (most bank loans to below investment-grade borrowers require collateral), ensure that the agreed-upon collateral has been properly granted and that all filings, registrations and other procedures necessary to ‘perfect’ the security have been or will be made.

-“We work at the intersection of law and markets, so lawyers in our field not only need an understanding of the law, but an inquisitive mind and an interest in real-world economic and political developments." – Robert Tortoriello, financial services partner, Cleary Gottlieb
+“We work at the intersection of law and markets, so lawyers in our field not only need an understanding of the law, but an inquisitive mind and an interest in real-world economic and political developments." – Robert Tortoriello, financial services senior counsel, Cleary Gottlieb

 Financial services regulation